ejbuckworth/Paper/paper.md

 Emma Buckworth

 #Introduction
 We present timings of Pepper's wake up times throughout the day the 18/11/25.
-We timed the wake ups using a standard stopwatch [1]
+We timed the wake ups using a standard stopwatch (Bloggs et al.)
+Previous studies (Jones et al.) used a digital watch but we didn't have one.